Shopping cart vs checkout pages: which to use?

 3. Open-source shopping carts

 Open-source shopping carts offer a flexible solution where the underlying code is freely accessible online.
 This feature allows businesses to customize and adjust the platform to their specific needs without any software cost (except for the developers’ time).
-They are ideal for businesses with the technical know-how to tailor their ecommerce platform and want more control than a hosted solution offers.
+They are ideal for businesses with the technical know-how to tailor their e-commerce platform and want more control than a hosted solution offers.

 Additionally, there are other specialized types of shopping carts.
 Mobile shopping carts are optimized for smartphones and tablets, and social media-integrated shopping carts allow businesses to sell products directly through social media profiles.